mursya/bem-news/bem-tools-0-6-4/bem-tools-0-6-4.en.md

 |:x:|getLastUsedData(file)|

   * In all methods argument `opts` is a hash of parameters which were passed to `bem build`.
 Custom auxiliary parameters can be also added to `opts`.
-  * Only one argument `output` instead of couple `outputDir`, `outputName` is passed.
+  * Only one argument `output` instead of two (`outputDir`, `outputName`) is passed.
 It contains the path to the file (without suffix) which will be created.
-  * Instead of the argument `prefixes`(it contains the path to the potentially existing files at the levels, from which the build will be made) the argument %%files%% is passed.
+  * Instead of the argument `prefixes` (it contains the path to the potentially existing files at the levels, from which the build will be made) the argument %%files%% is passed.
 It's an array of files that exist on levels and have suffixes suitable for a build technology.
 An element of the array is an object with the following properties:
     * `file` - the file name.
     * `absPath` - the absolute path to the file.
     * `lastUpdated` - modification date of the file.